Practical-Haemostasis.com

 i.
 If the Clauss Fibrinogen assay is significantly reduced, both the APTT and PT will be prolonged.
 Although this indicates a hypofibrinogenaemia it does not exclude additional defects in the coagulation cascade such as may be found in Disseminated Intravascular Coagulation [DIC].

 ii.
-Conversely, if the APTT and PT are prolonged but the clotting based Fibrinogen assay is normal, it suggests a defect higher up the clotting cascade and individual factor assays or a 50:50 mix with normal plasma may be helpful.
+Conversely, if the APTT and PT are prolonged but the clotting based Fibrinogen assay is normal, it suggests a defect higher up the clotting cascade and individual factor assays or a 50:50 mix with normal plasma may be helpful in establishing the cause.

 iii.
-If the Clauss Fibrinogen assay suggests a reduced Fibrinogen concentration but there is no obvious reason for this and there is an appropriate clinical context (e.g. family history of bleeding diathesis, poor wound healing, umbilical stump bleeding) it may be useful to perform an immunological Fibrinogen assay to establish if the patient has a hypo- or hypo-dysfibrinogenaemia.
+If the Clauss Fibrinogen assay suggests a reduced Fibrinogen level but there is no obvious reason for this and there is an appropriate clinical context (e.g. a family history of a bleeding diathesis, poor wound healing, umbilical stump bleeding) it may be useful to perform an immunological Fibrinogen assay to establish if the patient has a hypofibrinogenaemia or a hypo-dysfibrinogenaemia.
 If the Fibrinogen antigen test is not available, then a PT-derived Fibrinogen/Clauss ratio can be performed to aid with diagnosis.

-In all cases of a suspected Fibrinogen deficiency, sequence analysis of the genes [FGA, FGB, FGG] encoding the Fibrinogen chains should be undertaken both to confirm the diagnosis but also to allow the investigation of at-risk family members.
+In all cases of a suspected Fibrinogen deficiency, sequence analysis of the genes [FGA, FGB, FGG] encoding the Fibrinogen chains should be undertaken both to confirm the diagnosis but also to allow the investigation of at-risk family members and to provide informed genetic counselling.